 “… despite its durability and success, across countries and across time, this corporate model has not gone unquestioned.
 Recently, these questions have come thick and fast, with a rising tide of criticism of companies’ behaviour, from excessive executive remuneration, to unethical practices, to monopoly or oligopoly powers, to short-termism.
 These concerns appear to be both strongly-felt and widely-held.”

 Could it be even more of a coincidence that the Maturity Institute is only in its third year and yet receiving great interest from City finance and investment communities who need much more transparent and effective reporting on human capital risk and value creation?

 No, this is not a time of coincidences, we have arrived at another point in human history where tumultuous events are starting to happen.
 Society reaches a point where it questions its own legitimacy in response to global changes.
 We tend to put up with so much, while we cling to the apparent peace and safety of the past, but eventually reality dawns that the essential elements of a sustainable society are no longer there and the time for change has come.
-AOM, Andrew Haldane and MI are all coalescing around the same agenda.
+The Academy of Management (AOM), Andrew Haldane and MI are all coalescing around the same agenda.
 It always was and always will be about human behaviour at the highest levels and we will only assure the behaviour we need if we have societally driven, capable governance.
 For the Maturity Institute, societal value is our motive and developing human capability is our goal.